 - The Buyer can now start sharing jobs with the Vendor by simply editing a job and assigning it to the Vendor in the same way that jobs are assigned to Linguists.

 - Jobs assigned to a Vendor are displayed in the same way as jobs assigned to Linguists.
 A tooltip indicates whether a job is assigned to a Vendor or to a Linguist.

 Shared jobs are much more Buyer-driven.
 And so Vendor rights in a shared job are quite limited in comparison to shared projects where vendors enjoy almost all Project Management rights.

 - The Buyer has full Project Management rights in a shared project.

 - The Buyer is, however, not able to see the names of the Vendor's Linguists.

 The vendor rights are quite limited in a shared job.
 The Vendor may:

 - Create analyses

-- The vendor may not delete jobs, delete analyses that were not created by the vendor, change project's translation memory and term base settings, edit or export TMs/TBs.
+- The Vendor may not: delete jobs, delete analyses that were not created by the Vendor, change the project's translation memory or term base settings, or edit/export TMs/TBs.